spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 ### Resource Tracking for Palette Virtual Clusters

-Palette users can track the available resources within a Cluster Group while launching a Virtual Cluster.
+Palette users can track the available resources within a Cluster Group while launching a virtual cluster.
 The UI color codes give a rough estimation of available CPU, memory, and storage within the selected Cluster Group.
 The interpretations are as follows:

 <br />